Tag Archives: building vocabulary/conceptual knowledge

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Here is a Cultural Literacy worksheet on the Cherokees.
-This is a half-page worksheet with a reading of two sentences, both longish compounds, and three comprehension questions.
+Here is a Cultural Literacy worksheet on rhyme.
+This is a half-page reading with a two-sentence reading and two comprehension questions.
+In other words, a simple yet clear introduction to the concept.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.